Acromic/School_District_Analysis/README.md

-# Overview of the School District Analysis
+# Overview of the School District Analysis :school: :heavy_multiplication_x: :heavy_division_sign: :open_book:
 Overview consist of a school districts test scores of reading and math na doverall budget per student.
 It also consist of Thomas High School ninth grade reading and math grades investigation.